Written on the 10th anniversary

 I continued walking along the river, watching the sky, watching the neighborhoods watch the sky.
 I got a sunburn.
 The sky was so bright that day.

-By then our cell phones were unusable.
-The WTC telephone relay station was in flames.
-The circuits that remained were overwhelmed.
-I wouldn’t learn of my wife’s early morning car accident in Chicago until late in the day, the news of which was triangulated via my mother in Texas.
+I wouldn’t learn of my wife’s early morning car accident in Chicago until late in the day, the news of which was triangulated via my mother in Texas once cell service resumed.

-I spent every waking moment glued to television.
+I spent every waking moment in the days that followed glued to television.
 And waiting for her to return, which she finally did via Amtrak with Spike Lee in the seat nearby.

 The Twin Towers once cast giant shadows across the narrow streets of the financial district, which is to say, those streets became much brighter post-9/11.
 Apart from the epic destruction, the change in light was the first thing I noticed.

 Six months later that wreckage still smoldered, long after the military blockades had been lifted, after the news returned to its regularly scheduled programming.
 But in New York the conversation continued.
 You heard it in every restaurant, on the subway, on the street.
 And of course, it turned political, bifurcating along party lines with one camp promoting cartoonish revenge and the other asking for peace.

 Earlier that year I arrived for a 7am consulting assignment in the North Tower of the World Trade Center.
 I encountered a lobby humming with activity.
 Shoppers.
 Suits.
 It took three elevators to reach the 85th floor.
 Inside the windows were narrow slits.
 It felt like a prison.